courtney-buchanan/Pronghorn_microbiome/README.md

 # Pronghorn_microbiome

+Note: Fast-Q files of raw data are also available on European Nucleotide Database - EMBL-EBI  under accession number PRJEB68147

 ## QIIME2 Pipeline
 For those wishing to replicate the QIIME2 pipeline we used from the raw reads, they can currently be downloaded from Qiita. https://qiita.ucsd.edu/study/description/12842 (Note: this project is public but you need to create a Qiita account)